Agoric/documentation/main/zoe/api/zoe-helpers.md

 `trade()` does a trade between its two offer arguments.
 If the two offers can trade, it swaps their compatible assets and marks both offers as complete.

-Any surplus remains with the original, left, offer.
+Any surplus remains with its original offer.
 For example if offer A gives 5 moola and offer B only wants 3 moola, offer A retains 2 moola.

 If the first offer argument has already completed and is no longer active, the other offer is rejected with a message.

-If the trade fails for any reason, it throws the message `The trade between left ${keepLeft} and right ${tryRight} failed.
+If the trade fails for any reason, it throws the message `The trade between left and right failed.
 Please check the log for more information`.
 It writes the specific error to the console.
 ```js
 import {